-A house course exploring (inter)religious diversity
+A fall semester house course exploring (inter)religious diversity

-Opportunities to connect learning with the local community, through service projects, site visits, and social action.
+Opportunities to connect learning with the local community, through site visits, service projects, and social action.

 Where does the name "Eruditio et Religio" come from?

 Eruditio et Religio is the motto of Duke University, and translates roughly to "Faith and Learning," or "Religion and Knowledge."
 Bringing these together is one aspect of the rich heritage of Duke University, and we use the name to highlight this history and how it operates today.

 Applications will open later in the fall, and all Duke undergraduates are welcome to apply (unless you are graduating this December or May, that is).
 The application can be found at chapel.duke.edu/LLC.